 The Spring Equinox

-The 2013 spring equinox in the northern hemisphere occurs Wednesday, March 20, at 04:02am PDT (11:02 UT), when the Sun enters Aries.
-It is one of the two days of the year that the Sun moves across the celestial equator, the imaginary line among the stars that lies directly above the Earth's equator circling from east to west.
+The spring equinox is one of the two days of the year that the Sun moves across the celestial equator, the imaginary line among the stars that lies directly above the Earth's equator circling from east to west.
 The Sun's crossing of the celestial equator occurs one other time, on the autumn equinox.
 Both times this crossing occurs, the Sun rises exactly due east and sets exactly due west!

 Note: In spring the Sun springs up above the celestial equator moving toward the northernmost position of the summer solstice Sun; in the fall it falls below the celestial equator moving toward the southernmost position of the winter solstice Sun.